leahcarlin/leahcarlin/README.md

 ### Get In Touch:

-I'm based in Amsterdam, Netherlands, and currently looking for a new position that blends the art of design with the skill of programming to create impactful web applications.
+I'm based in Amsterdam, Netherlands, and currently working as a Frontend developer using Javascript and Vue.

 #### Let's connect!